Cornelia Paczka-Wagner

 Cornelia Paczka-Wagner' (1864-after 1930) was a German artist.

 Biography

 Paczka-Wagner née Wagner was born on 9 August 1864 in Göttingen.
 She attended the Königliche Akademie der Bildenden Kunste (Academy of Fine Arts, Munich) and studied with Karl Stauffer-Bern.
-She traveled to Rome to continue her studies, and there she met the Hungarian painter Ferenc Paczka, who she married in Rome in 1890.
+She traveled to Rome to continue her studies, and there she met the Hungarian painter Ferenc Paczka, whom she married in Rome in 1890.
 The couple settled in Berlin.
 Paczka-Wagner won a bronze medal at the Paris Exposition Universelle (1889).

 Sources do not have an exact date of death for Paczka-Wagner.
 It is stated as either "1930" or "after 1930".
 The Deutsche Biographie lists her death date as 1943.